 On the one hand, the inter-disciplinary domain, at the master's level, focuses on imparting advanced knowledge of human behaviour to the students so that they can sharpen their practice with individuals.
-On the other hand, a course on understanding India's political economy has been introduced to develop a critical understanding for engaging in macroissues.
+On the other hand, a course on understanding India's political economy has been introduced to develop a critical understanding for engaging in macro-issues.
 This is complemented with a course on social policies and planning for developing an understanding of engagement at the macro-level in partnership with the government.
 Also, a broad course on processes of social inclusion and exclusion has been introduced as an elective so that students who want to further their understanding on aspects of marginalisation can benefit from it.
 In addition, a course on social legislations is introduced to equip the students with an understanding of specific legislations that are relevant in social work practice.

 Keeping in line with the generic nature of the curriculum, newer areas of social work practice are introduced at the master's level as electives such as disaster management, demographic features of population and its impact on development, rural development, urban development, livelihoods and social entrepreneurship and caste-based marginalities.
 Besides, some broad areas of practice with which social workers engage frequently such as social work with women, children, families and health care have been included at a more advanced theoretical level.
 All these courses are aimed at developing both skills and different perspectives with regard to intervention.
 The domain of research has been strengthened at the master's level furthering the basic understanding that students develop at the bachelor's level.
 A course on quantitative research is introduced so that students can develop an in-depth understanding of a structured research design along with the knowledge of statistical concepts.
 Moreover, the course would equip students with the idea of drawing generalisations using inductive logic of inquiry.
 A course on qualitative research is introduced to equip the students with the knowledge and skills required for developing an in-depth understanding of social phenomenon in specific context using deductive logic of inquiry.
-Lastly, using the knowledge imparted to them through the courses on research, the students are suppose to undertake research and write a research dissertation on the selected topics under the guidance of faculty members in the final semester of MSW.